Japanese air bag maker Takata files for bankruptcy, gets China backing

-TOKYO/WASHINGTON Japan's Takata Corp (7312.T), at the centre of the auto industry's biggest-ever product recall, filed for bankruptcy protection in the United States and Japan, and said it had agreed to be largely acquired for $1.6 billion (1.26 billion pounds) by the Chinese-owned U.S.-based Key Safety Systems.
+TOKYO/WASHINGTON (Reuters) - Japan's Takata Corp 7312.T, at the centre of the auto industry's biggest-ever product recall, filed for bankruptcy protection in the United States and Japan, and said it had agreed to be largely acquired for $1.6 billion (1.26 billion pounds) by the Chinese-owned U.S.-based Key Safety Systems.

 In the biggest bankruptcy of a Japanese manufacturer, Takata faces tens of billions of dollars in costs and liabilities resulting from almost a decade of recalls and lawsuits.
 Its air bag inflators have been linked to at least 16 deaths and 180 injuries around the world because they can rupture and send metal fragments flying.